top of page

 Building a Wedding Day Timeline

-When you're just starting to build a schedule, here are the first 3 things you should be thinking about right away:
+When you're starting to build a schedule, there are 4 questions you should be thinking about, in the following order:

-1) Your ceremony starting time.
-Everything revolves around it.
-You'll put this on your schedule first and build the rest forwards and backwards from it.
+Put this on your schedule first, because everything else revolves around it.
 For the sample below, we will use 5:00 PM.

-2) Whether or not you're doing a first look.
-Either way, we strongly recommend that you do as many posed photos of the families and bridal parties before the ceremony.
-That avoids an extended cocktail hour, and you aren't putting extra stress on yourself after the ceremony.
-If you do have a first look, you can schedule every group photo beforehand (make sure all of the important people arrive early enough for this).
-If you don't have a first look, we recommend three separate photoshoots: one for the bride, one for the groom, and one after the ceremony during cocktail hour.
+If you do have a first look, you can schedule ALL posed group photos beforehand (make sure all of the important people arrive early enough for this).
+If you don't have a first look, we recommend three separate photoshoots: one for the bride, one for the groom (both before the ceremony), and one after the ceremony during cocktail hour.

-3) Give yourself more time than you think you need.
-If you're trying to decide whether something is going to take 20 or 30 minutes, choose 45.
-On EVERY SINGLE WEDDING we have attended, the schedule falls behind.
-It's not a question of "if;" it's "how much."
+It's time to start assigning durations to each event!
+You should always give yourself more time than you think you will need, and also think about how much time it might take to transition from one activity to the next.
+If you're trying to decide whether some event will take 20 or 30 minutes, choose 45 minutes.
+For EVERY SINGLE WEDDING we have attended, the schedule inevitably falls behind.
+It's not a question of "if;" it's "how much," and whether or not you've given yourself enough cushion to compensate without panicking.
 The only thing that (almost) always sticks to the plan is the starting time of the ceremony itself.

 ___: Girls Arrive, Start Hair & Makeup (At least 4 hours before putting the dress on.)